Liberty Seated Quarters

 Unlisted

-Choice $200 New September 9!
-Crusty Gray Patina, Steely Fields, Well Preserved.
+Choice $200 Crusty Gray Patina, Steely Fields, Well Preserved.
 GFRC Price Reduction.
 Attributing 1856-O die varieties can be challenging as is the case for this new offering.
 Based on the Briggs book, I see obverse 3 paired with reverse E. Die specialist may wish to take note.
 This is a choice survivor with what first appears as crusty gray patina on both sides.
 Angled lighting exposes steely fields and aquamarine shades.
 Strike is typical while grading is accurate.
 Housed in newer NGC holder with edge view insert.

 Seated 25C 1856S 1856-S